go-spatial/atlante/atlante/grids/postgresql/README.md

 # Expected Table Layout:

+If the sql's arn't provided then the following assumptions are made.

 The provider expects there to be at database called grids.
 The `grids` database should have a table called `grid50k`, with the following columns: